 It is the mission of the Oak Brook Park District to provide the very best in park and recreational opportunities, facilities, and open lands for our community.

-Vision:

-To provide a diverse range of opportunities designed to keep the community happy, fit and active while being its very best and feeling its very best.
+Vision: To provide a diverse, inclusive and holistic range of opportunities designed to keep the community happy, fit and active.